Rob Bell’s Man-Centered Gospel is no Gospel at All

 Paul describes to Timothy what people do to head off this pain of conviction.
 In order to stop the poking of the goad and feel better about themselves, they seek out false teachers to tell them what they want to hear.
 They find people who seem like they are working for God and who will lie to them in the name of God.

 The verse talks about itching ears in a very plain sense.
 The people will have ears that itch.
 The false teachers will be like servants going around scratching their ears for them.
 The lies of the false teachers will cover over the conviction that the Lord is trying to reveal to them.

 The false but seemingly sweet words of deception will soothe their consciences to make them feel pious and superior while they are rejecting the Lord.
-They are left with a man centered religiousity or spirituality that in truth submits to no one but themeselves and is empty of God and His power.
+They are left with a man-centered religiosity or spirituality that in truth submits to no one but themselves and is empty of God and His power.

 All the while, they will say that they are just following a more enlightened path than we are – their eastern mystic guru told them as much.

-It is interesting to note what sign Jesus told His disiples to watch out for first.
+It is interesting to note what sign Jesus told His disciples to watch out for first.
 Before the diseases or wars, Jesus warns the disciples to first watch out for spiritual deception:

 4 And Jesus answered and said to them: “Take heed that no one deceives you.
 5 For many will come in My name, saying, ‘I am the Christ,’ and will deceive many.
 6

 Jesus will mention world changing cataclysmic events from earthquakes to great persecution in his instructions.
 Yet, His initial warning deals with the spiritual deception that is coming.
 Jesus is first concerned about the state of our souls, not our bodies.
 His warning reflects this priority.